marchewiczd/synology-docker-guides/README.md

 5. Add MQTT integration (Add integration -> MQTT -> MQTT)
 6. Broker: `mqtt`, port: `1883`, username: `<mosquitto_user>`, password: `<mosquitto_password>`
 7. Everything should be able to communicate between each other

+# Setting up VPN

+Optional if you don't want to use VPN.

+## Getting OAuth key for Tailscale VPN

+1. First get tailscale OAuth key from your Tailscale account [https://login.tailscale.com/admin/settings/oauth]
+2. Click Generate OAuth client to start creating the key
+3. Select: `Keys:Auth Keys` - selecting OAuth Keys will result in 403 errors later on
+4. Add tag:container for tags
+5. Click generate client to create your OAuth key
+6. Save auth key and replace it in docker compose - **!IMPORTANT!** this is your only chance to save this key if you lose it you will have to create a new one!

+## Fixing networking between containers

+1. `network_moode: service` causes containers to act as they are within the same container so they have to be connected using `localhost` (or `127.0.0.1`).
+2. Zigbee2mqtt - in `/home-assistant/zigbee2mqtt/data/configuration.yml` change `mqtt:server` to `mqtt://localhost`
+3. HASS - in Integrations (Settings -> Devices & Services -> Integrations Tab) update MQTT broker options (MQTT -> CONFIGURE -> RE-CONFIGURE MQTT) to broker `localhost`

 # Troubleshooting